Here’s your pop quiz for the day:

 This tactic serves to create urgency, encouraging consumers to take advantage of sales in order to spend less, before the price of items go back up.
 There’s also a good chance that once you get them through your doors, customers will spend more on other products, in addition to the sale items.

-Let’s quickly recap what we’ve learned about the differences between a sale and clearance before we move on:
+Let’s quickly recap what we’ve learned about the differences between a clearance vs sale before we move on:

 - Sales are used to attract customers to the store.
 Clearances are used to help sell unwanted inventory and make room for new products.